siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 select ‘Unexpected Delay’ as message insert into AlertStream;
 ```
 This query receives information about the location of taxis from the `LocationStream` stream.
-If a taxi has not reached either the location at `latitude == 43.0096 and longitude == 81.2737`, or the one at `latitude == 44.0096 and longitude == 81.2735` in 15 minutes, an event is created and output into the `AlertStream` stream to generate an alert with the message `Unexpected Delay`.
+If a taxi has not reached either the location at `latitude == 43.0096 and longitude == 81.2737`, or the one at `latitude == 44.0096 and longitude == 81.2735` in 15 minutes, an event is output to the `AlertStream` stream to generate an alert with `Unexpected Delay` as the message.

 **Example 6: Detecting the non-occurence of one event or the occurence of another**
 ```sql